Review: The 111CRYO Facial at Harrods, Knightsbridge in London

 Words by Lorelle Williams

 Most people are now familiar with full body cryotherapy, a procedure that involves standing in a chamber of up to -90C for three minutes (because any longer would literally kill you).
-It produces an instant surge of endorphins and adrenaline, forcing the body into survival mode.
-Why would anyone chose to do this to themselves, you ask?
-Well, the health and beauty benefits are many:
+It produces an instant surge of endorphins and adrenaline, forcing the body into survival mode, but the health benefits are many.

 What fewer people are familiar with is that cryotherapy is now available as a facial.
 Always keen to try out new and unconventional facial treatments, I arranged an appointment at one of the first and only places to offer it, 111Cryo in Harrods, London.

 Unlike full body cryotherapy where clients stand up in a chamber, I laid on a heated bed for the cryo facial and the temperature of the air used was “only” -30C, not -90C.
 After a deep cleanse the face-freezing began.
 The nozzle of the cryo machine was hovered a few centimetres above my skin while the aesthetician moved it in circular motions above my neck and face.

 For me, the facial felt like an ice cube being glided over my face and neck; the longer it lasted the more it stung.
 On my cheeks, chin, nose and lips the -30C air felt bearable.
 On my neck, forehead, eyes and temples, however, it gave me a brain freeze and caused my entire body to tense up.
 That said, the pain did not last long at all and my body reverted to its normal temperature as soon as the air was switched off.

 What are the benefits of the cryo facial?